ceticamarco/zephyrus/README.md

 ## Embedded Cache System
-In order to minimize the amount of calls made to the OpenWeatherMap servers, Zephyrus provides a built-in, in-memory cache data structure to store fetched meteorological data.
+In order to minimize the amount of calls made to the OpenWeatherMap servers, Zephyrus provides a built-in, in-memory cache data structure to store fetched weather data.
-Each time a client requests any kind of meteorological data of a given location, Zephyrus tries to search it first on the cache system; if it is found, the cached value is returned otherwise a new API call is made and the retrieved values is added to the cache before being returned to the client.
+Each time a client requests any kind of weather data of a given location, Zephyrus tries to search it first on the cache system; if it is found, the cached value is returned otherwise a new API call is made and the retrieved values is added to the cache before being returned to the client.
 The expiration date, expressed in hours, is controlled via